carlop3333/XUIDGrabber/README.md

 ### API

-You can use `require` to import the grabber
+You can use `require` to import the grabber to your project
 ```
 const grabber = require('XUIDGrabber')
 ```